GauravBarakoti/ansibleWithJenkins/README.md

 https://www.jenkins.io/doc/book/installing/linux/

+I have used SSH Agent Plugin you can also use the worker node for running playbooks.

 Go to manage jenkins -> Pulgins -> install SSH plugins

-Then,

-provide the private key in the global credentials with username: ubuntu
+Then, provide the private key in the global credentials with username: ubuntu and private_key also.

 Manage Jenkins -> Configure -> SSH Agent

-hostname : `ipv4 of ansible node`
+hostname : `ipv4_address of ansible node`

 and according to your need you can do more modifications.

+We will give the required details of variables the environment variables.
+I have used the environment variables in the pipeline using `-e` which set additional variables as key=value.

 - Create the Jenkins Job using pipeline that will the following work -

 1. Get the playbooks from github to your ansible control node.

-2. Runs the first playbook that will create the 2 EC2 instances.
+2. Runs the first playbook that will create the 2 EC2 instances  with the provided environment variables through Jenkins ENV.

 3. Wait for them to come up.